We need to talk, because the good debt vs. bad debt information you see out there a lot is often completely inadequate.

 In other words, think through less-than-perfect scenarios and imagine how they might impact you, without brushing them aside mentally with an “oh but that won’t happen.”
 Because they could.
 Three of the above items happened to me.

 If you’re wondering, “How much debt is OK?” that has to be up to you.
 Make sure you can at least eat and pay your other bills.
-If you’re trying to buy a house and are worried about your credit score because of that, remember that you can get a mortgage with no credit score.
+If you’re trying to buy a house and are worried about your credit score because of that, remember that you can get a mortgage with manual underwriting.
+(That’s a thing you can do if you have no credit score, for example.)
 You can also pay cash.
 People DO do those things.

 Don’t take on debt because you’ve heard you’re “supposed to” or are told it’s smart.
 Only do it if you want to and are ok with what life could be like if things go really wrong.